-When a robot does not detect any target nearby, the sum of the force vectors as described above will cause the robot to move away from its robot neighbors and then idle in one location.
+When a robot does not detect any target nearby, the weighted sum of the force vectors as described above will cause the robot to move away from its robot neighbors and then idle in one location.
 While this may be acceptable in some applications, in general, we would like to have the robots actively and intelligently seek out potential targets in the area.
-In [16], Suzuki and Yamashita discuss search schedules for "o-searchers", and define the derivation of these search schedules for certain special cases.
-An "∞-searcher" is a mobile searcher that has a 360° infinite field of view.
-A search schedule for an ∞searcher is a path through a simple polygonal area that allows the searcher (or robot) to detect a mobile "intruder" (or target), regardless of the movements of the target.
+Suzuki and Yamashita address this problem through the development of search schedules for " $\infty$ -searchers".
+An " $\infty$ -searcher" is a mobile searcher that has a 360° infinite field of view.
+A search schedule for an $\infty$ -searcher is a path through a simple polygonal area that allows the searcher (or robot) to detect a mobile "intruder" (or target), regardless of the movements of the target.
 While clearly related to the CMOMMT problem, this earlier work makes a number of assumptions that do not hold in the CMOMMT problem: infinite range of searcher visibility, only a single searcher, only a single target, and an enclosed polygonal area which does not allow any targets to enter or exit the area.

-In our future work, we intend to develop an automated process that allows the robots to generate the appropriate search schedule for a given area based upon this earlier work of Suzuki and Yamashita.
-Our current approach, however, simplifies the task by supplying the robot team members with a human-derived search path through the area S. In practice, the derivation of the ∞-search schedule by hand through the polygonal areas that define the interiors of most buildings appears to be fairly straightforward under the assumptions of [16].
+In our future work, we intend to develop an automated process that allows the robots to generate the appropriate search schedule for a given area, perhaps based upon this earlier work of Suzuki and Yamashita.
+Our current approach, however, simplifies the task by supplying the robot team members with a humanderived search path through the area S. In practice, the derivation of the $\infty$ -search schedule by hand through the polygonal areas that define the interiors of most buildings appears to be fairly straightforward under the assumptions of Suzuki and Yamashita.
 More challenging is dealing with multiple targets, multiple robots, and entrances/exits in the polygonal area.
 We leave this task to future work.